Mary Poppins (musical): Development

 In 1993, theatrical producer Cameron Mackintosh met P. L. Travers and acquired the rights to develop a stage play adaptation of her Mary Poppins books.
-She only agreed to a stage production as long as the creators were all English, and no one who had worked on the Disney film adaptation.
-She died in 1996.
+She only agreed to a stage production as long as the creators were all English, and no one who had worked on the Disney film adaptation was involved with the stage production.
 In 2001, Mackintosh and Thomas Schumacher, head of Disney Theatrical Productions, opened talks on a possible collaboration, so that the stage play would be able to use the songs from the Disney film.
 With both sides committed, a preliminary outline of the show was written in 2002.

 Around this time, songwriters George Stiles and Anthony Drewe heard about the project, and independently wrote a demo version of a new introductory song for the character of Mary, titled "Practically Perfect".
 They submitted the song to Mackintosh, and due to his positive response, were officially brought on to the creative team.
 Julian Fellowes was brought on to write the show's script because of his "clear understanding of the social niceties of the English class system that prevailed in the Edwardian era".

 An experienced production team was assembled, including Sir Richard Eyre, multi award-winning director of film, theatre and opera; and Bob Crowley, a theatre designer who has worked with the Royal Shakespeare Company, the National Theatre, the Royal Ballet and the Royal Opera.
 Crowley also has six Tony Awards for various Broadway productions.

 A workshop of the show was held at the end of 2003 at the rehearsal room at London's Old Vic Theatre, using the cast of My Fair Lady, which had just closed in the West End.
 After four weeks of rehearsals at Sadler's Wells, the production moved to Bristol, where an out-of-town tryout opened at the Bristol Hippodrome on September 15, 2004.